 Seaweed is rich in vitamins and minerals but is low in calories.
 As a result, it may be easier to obtain the daily recommended intake of vitamins and minerals just through your meals in Japan.

-Admittedly though, we do still use our Performance Lab Multivitamin as “nutritional insurance” to ensure we do intake enough nutrients on a daily basis, even though Japanese foods are nutritionally dense.
+Admittedly though, we do still use our Performance Lab Nutrigenesis Multi as “nutritional insurance” to ensure we do intake enough nutrients on a daily basis, even though Japanese foods are nutritionally dense.

-Other examples of healthy foods include Japanese green tea, natto (fermented soy beans) and mushrooms.
+Other examples of healthy foods include Japanese green tea, natto (fermented soy beans), mushrooms and Japanese kombucha.

 Finally, the yin to the yang of diet, is exercise.